-When the hearing nerves lose their function and no longer channel sound signals to the brain, the brain 'forgets' the sounds over time and becomes unable to understand them.
+When the hearing nerves lose their function and no longer channel sound signals to the brain, the brain 'forgets' the sounds over time and becomes unable to understand these sounds.

-The brain centre for hearing stores sounds and noises for up to three years following the onset of a hearing loss.
-But after about seven years the memory becomes weaker and weaker.
+The brain’s centre for hearing stores sounds and noises for some years following the onset of a hearing loss.
+But after a period, the memory becomes weaker and weaker.